What to expect from a newborn photography session with Karen Kimmins Newborn Photography in Wellington, Somerset.

 1. If your baby has slept solidly for 3 hours prior to your session then we may spend too long trying to get baby to sleep and not get many posed shots or be able to use the props you've requested.
 If you can, on the morning of your session, try and keep little one awake for a bit, a little interaction, perhaps a bath, and try also to time a feed just before you leave or on arrival at my home.
 Obviously this may all go out of the window as these things are always easier said than done!
 But this little bit of prep really can make a difference to your session if they arrive nice and sleepy.

 2. Dress baby in a simple loose sleeper that doesn’t have to be lifted off over the head just incase baby is sleeping soundly on arrival.
-No tight socks or vests to avoid lines on their skin.
+If you would like some of the first images on white in a vest, have that on already.
+No tight socks to avoid lines on their skin.

 3. If you are using or considering using a dummy please bring it along.
 It can be a huge lifesaver when baby continuously wants to feed/suckle for comfort.
 Sometimes it really is the difference of getting that shot or not!